FarmData2/FD2-SampleDBs/README.md

 ## Preliminaries

-1. Ensure that the FarmData2 Development environment is up and running.
+1. Ensure that the FarmData2 Development environment is up and running in a Codespace.
    - `https://github.com/FarmData2/FarmData2/blob/development/INSTALL.md`
 2. Clone this repository into the home directory in the development environment alongside the FarmData2 repository.
    - `cd ~`